The following article originally appeared on December 9, 2020 in Pharma's Almanac here.

 The trajectory of personalized medicine is at a pivotal moment, owing to our expanding understanding of human biology and disease behavior and access to dynamic tools that continually increase our knowledge.
 More than ever before, we are able to visualize and analyze human physiological processes, gathering data in vivo, ex vivo, and in vitro using advanced imaging technologies and discovering previously unrealized patterns and connections using artificial intelligence and other computational tools.

 In addition, technologies such as the expanding clustered regularly interspaced short palindromic repeats (CRISPR) toolbox and new mRNA approaches afford the ability to engineer genetic information.
 New models that mimic complex human anatomy in a dish or on a chip via tissue engineering are disrupting conventional drug discovery models.
-In particular, chimeric antigen receptor (CAR) — patient T cells genetically engineered to express antigens targeting cancer cells — and organoid technologies (tiny, self-organized three-dimensional tissue cultures derived from stem cells) will continue to disrupt the cell and gene therapy and regenerative medicine fields, translating early successes with liquid cancers to solid tumors and beyond.
+In particular, chimeric antigen receptor (CAR) — patient T cells genetically engineered to express antigen receptors targeting cancer cells — and organoid technologies (tiny, self-organized three-dimensional tissue cultures derived from stem cells) will continue to disrupt the cell and gene therapy and regenerative medicine fields, translating early successes with liquid cancers to solid tumors and beyond.

 Overall, these technologies will continue to drive the further development of personalized medicine, with all of them ultimately working together to match the right patient with the right treatment at the right time.
 One challenge to overcome, though, will be the higher cost of these novel solutions.
 Once their effectiveness is definitively realized, the focus will shift to making them more efficient and accessible.
 In addition, once it has been demonstrated that these technologies have broad usability, they will serve as a foundation that can help reduce risks — both to patients and in terms of costs and timelines — of future clinical trials.